Step 3: Selecting an Authentic Need

 PE, Interdisciplinary

-Encourages collaboration between schools, promoting partnerships through sports, logistics planning, and shared values of teamwork.
+Encourages collaboration between schools, fostering partnerships through sports, logistics planning, and shared values of teamwork.